 Then look for the phrase that echoes through the chapter.

 Which verses therefore form the first scene of the chapter?
 What is happening there?

 The second scene may need some discerning.
 It's best spotted by noting the group of people who are central to what happens in the middle of the chapter, especially at the beginning but also at the end.

-We can then read the last part of the chapter together with the brief account of the resurrection in 16,1-8.
+Then look at how the last part of the chapter, 15,40-47 can be read together with the brief account of the resurrection in 16,1-8.
 Where do these final two scenes take place?
-Who do we find making their appearance here in the Gospel for the first time and who are central to these verses?
-We have two scenes here, what divides them?
+Who do we find making their appearance in the Gospel for the first time and are central to these verses?
+We have two scenes here, what separates them?

 Then take a look at my response.

 As a result of our explorations, three pages will cover our reading: